JonFD4/Connect4/README.md

 - run.py:457:80: E501 line too long (82 > 79 characters)
 - run.py:499:80: E501 line too long (84 > 79 characters)
 </details>

+*Why E501 was ignored?*
+E501 error signifies that code exceeds the maximum line ength specified under PEP8 (70 characters for code).
+I chose to ignore these errors because, the length of line was needed for readability and practicality such as code for creating the rules as a list.